andrew-from-pretoria/docs-content/content/learn/04.electronics/07.low-power/low-power.md

 - Hardware Needed: Any SAMD21 Based Arduino Boards (MKR Family)

-Following example demonstrates how a board wakes up every 10 seconds unless it detected an external event on a desired pin.
+The following example demonstrates how a board wakes up every 10 seconds unless it detects an external event on a desired pin.

 ```arduino
 #include "ArduinoLowPower.h"